lmatosevic/sms-cli/README.md

 # SMS-cli

-> Command line tool for sending commands via serial port to GSM shield module.
+> Command line tool for sending commands via serial port to GSM shield module

 ## Description

 Command line tool for sending AT (ATtention) commands via serial port to [GSM Shield module](https://www.arduino.cc/en/Guide/ArduinoGSMShield).
 This tool is written in `python3` and it is supported on any platform (Windows/Linux/MacOS).
-Before using tool you must have [GSM Shield module](https://www.arduino.cc/en/Guide/ArduinoGSMShield) connected to serial port and it must have proper SIM card inserted with enough credits to send SMS messages.
+Before using tool you must have [GSM Shield module](https://www.arduino.cc/en/Guide/ArduinoGSMShield) connected to serial port, and it must have proper SIM card inserted with enough credits to send SMS messages.

 ## Installation

 Tool can be installed using `pip3` command:

 ```sh